How to tackle the UK shipping crisis for successful January Sales

 Experts predict that the UK shipping crisis may last at least another nine months.

 The Christmas shopping season and January sales are one of the most important times of the year for ecommerce brands in the UK.
 It’s an opportunity to secure new customers and convert them into long-term fans.
 Establish trust by adapting to your customer’s needs.
 Create new systems to deal with the challenges of shipping delays.
-If your shoppers are experiencing delays before Christmas, you can make the situation right by clearly communicating about the situation.
+If your shoppers are experiencing shipping delays around BFCM and before Christmas, you can make the situation right by clearly communicating about the situation.
 Take this opportunity to delight your customers during the January sales with fast communication, special deals, and transparency.